 One of the great joys of reading is to be transported to other places and times.
-So often we think of historical fiction as books about the Tudors (especially Henry VIII) or just as historical romance.
-But the genre can also introduce us to interesting people and help us understand the past.
+So often, we think of historical fiction as books about the Tudors (especially Henry VIII) or just as historical romance, but the genre can also introduce us to interesting people and help us understand the past.

-by Ellen Feldman
+2. Terrible Virtue by Ellen Feldman

-by Ruta Sepetys
+3. Salt to the Sea by Ruta Sepetys

 Few people now remember the unfathomable loss and the horrifying struggle for survival in the "single greatest maritime disaster in history," caused when Russian torpedoes brought down a former cruise ship filled with 10,000 refugees fleeing the ravages of World War II.
 This well-researched novel honors the human spirit.

-by Susan Meissner
+4. Stars Over Sunset Boulevard by Susan Meissner

-This novel takes us back to the golden years of Hollywood and onto the soundstage of one of the most beloved movies of all time: Gone with the Wind.
+This novel takes us back to the golden years of Hollywood and onto the soundstage of one of the most beloved movies of all time: Gone With the Wind.
 Told from two time periods, this tale of glamour, secrets and friendships is the perfect escape from the modern world.

-by Ariel Lawhon
+5. Flight of Dreams by Ariel Lawhon

 Decades after the Hindenburg exploded over a New Jersey airfield, the cause of the disaster is still a mystery.
-This beautifully written novel is not only a fascinating, personal look at the passengers and crew on that fateful flight but a suspenseful take on how the airship was brought down.
+This beautifully written novel is not only a fascinating, personal look at the passengers and crew on that fateful flight but also a suspenseful take on how the airship was brought down.

-by Cecily Wong
+6. Diamond Head by Cecily Wong

-Fate, history, and deeply buried secrets follow the Leongs from war-torn China to the beaches of Hawaii.
+Fate, history and deeply buried secrets follow the Leongs from war-torn China to the beaches of Hawaii.
 The novel, a family saga, spans three generations and two countries in exploring the strength of our cultural past even as we make a life in a new world.

-by Paula McLain
+7. Circling the Sun by Paula McLain

 The milestones of history often fail to mark the brilliant successes of pioneering women.
 Beryl Markham, who grew up in colonial Kenya, opened doors for women in several fields, most notably aviation.
 Come meet her in this absorbing story of her life.

-by Shannon Burke
+8. Into the Savage Country by Shannon Burke

 In the early 1800s, the American West was still a land mostly untouched by pioneers and white settlers.
-This story of a fur-trapping expedition examines culture clashes, friendship, and the beauty of the unsullied wilderness.
-Oh, and there's a little romance too.
+This story of a fur-trapping expedition examines culture clashes, friendship and the beauty of the unsullied wilderness.
+Oh, and there's a little romance, too.

-by Robin Oliveira
+9. I Always Loved You by Robin Oliveira

 Impressionism is one of the most loved art movements of the late 1800s.
-Although many of us recognize the name Edgar Degas, few know of his student, friend and possible lover Mary Cassatt.
+Although many of us recognize the name Edgar Degas, few know of his student, friend and possible lover, Mary Cassatt.
 As told in this book, their story and that of the French art world is not to be missed.

-by Robert Morgan
+10. Chasing the North Star by Robert Morgan

 Set in the pre-Civil War era, this novel is an action-packed tale of one teenage boy's escape from slavery.
 Based on historic fact, it's a tribute to personal strength and the power of hope.

-by E.B.
+11. Stones in the Road by E.B.
 Moore